Ficool

 "All right, we're heading off now!"
 Tuziku said excitedly.

-"Why can't I come with you?"
-Celia asked sadly.
+"Why can't I come with you, Papa?"
+Celia asked, wearing a sad expression.

-"I already told you—you're not old enough to help me with work yet," their father said, gently patting her head.
+"I already told you—you're not old enough to help me with work yet," said her father as he gently patted her head.

 "Are you sure you're feeling better, Tuziku?" his mother asked.